-How can you tell your crows feet from your glabellar lines
+How can you tell your crow’s feet from your glabellar lines?

-Dynamic wrinkles are wrinkles that are caused by contraction of muscles (think squinting, frowning, laughing) that are attached to the overlying skin, forming lines.
+Dynamic wrinkles are wrinkles that are caused by the contraction of muscles (think squinting, frowning, laughing) that are attached to the overlying skin, forming lines.
 Dynamic wrinkles most commonly occur between the eyebrows, on the forehead, and around the outside corners of the eyes.

 Sometimes called the “eleven” lines, glabellar lines are vertical creases that develop between your eyebrows as a result of frowning, scowling, or other repetitive facial expressions.
-These are form of dynamic wrinkles (see above).
+These are forms of dynamic wrinkles (see above).

 Hyaluronic acid is found naturally in almost every cell in our body, including skin cells, but our supply decreases as we age.
-Hyaluronic acid holds moisture in to keep skin plump, soft, and dewy.
-Hyaluronic acid-based soft tissue fillers such as Restylane® (Galderma), Juvéderm® (Allergan) Belotero (Merz Aesthetics) can be used to fill under-eye wrinkles, plump lips, augment the cheeks and many other facial areas.
+Hyaluronic acid holds moisture in to keep face skin plump, soft, and dewy.
+Hyaluronic acid-based soft tissue dermal fillers such as Restylane® (Galderma), Juvéderm® (Allergan) Belotero (Merz Aesthetics) can be used to fill under-eye wrinkles, plump lips, augment the cheeks and many other facial areas.

 Marionette lines run straight downward from the corners of your mouth.
 They can form as facial volume begins to deplete.
 As the cheeks droop over time, jowl wrinkles form.

-Neuromodulator is the umbrella term for botulinum toxins – commercially known in aesthetics as Botox Cosmetic, Dysport, Xeomin and Jeuveau, at least in the US.
+A neuromodulator is the umbrella term for botulinum toxins – commercially known in aesthetics as Botox Cosmetic, Dysport, Xeomin and Jeuveau, at least in the US.
 There are many more variations that are available in other countries.
 Some people also refer to this class of drugs as neurotoxins or simply toxins.

 This is the medical term for wrinkles in the skin.